Tilting modules for the current algebra of a simple Lie algebra: The modules

-Let $T\in\cal I_{\bdd}$ be a fixed tilting module.
-Using Proposition \ref{extnablaconn} and Corollary \ref{deltacrit}, we have \begin{lem} Suppose that $T_1$ any summand of $T$.
+\begin{lem} Suppose that $T_1$ is any summand of $T$.
 Then $T_1$ admits a $\nabla$--filtration and for all $(\lambda,r)\in\bz$. \end{lem} \begin{pf} Since $\Ext^1$ commutes with finite direct sums, we get Under the assumption that Proposition \ref{extnablaconn} is true, the second equality implies that $T_1$ has a $\nabla$-filtration and the proof of the Lemma is complete. \end{pf}

+The preceding lemma illustrates one of the difficulties we face in our situation.
+Namely, we cannot directly conclude that $T_1$ has a $\Delta$--filtration from the vanishing $\Ext$--condition by using Proposition \ref{extnablaconn}.
+However, we can prove,